Oticon Hearing Aid Reviews

-Hey Doc, what’s your opinion of Oticon?
-This is the type of question I’m asked a lot as there are many different hearing aid styles, prices, and brands out there.
-I have a lot of experience with Oticon, starting with their behind the ear (BTE) instruments in college.
+“Hey Doc, what’s your opinion of Oticon?”
+This is the type of question I’m asked a lot, as there are many different hearing aid styles, prices, and brands out there.
+I have a lot of experience with Oticon, starting with their behind-the-ear (BTE) instruments in college.
 I found them to be one of the most popular instruments among my Deaf friends.
 Oticon was one of the first hearing aid companies to focus on the sound quality of a user’s voice, which tends to sound strange when amplified through hearing aids.

 Since the early days, I've always found Oticon products to be well built and durable.
-They offer up to a 3-year warranty and in my clinical experience, have always gone the extra mile to resolve any repair issues promptly.
-As with other “big 6” companies, the warranty is international and they have a very large network of independent providers in addition to company-owned Hearing Life locations.
+They offer up to a three-year warranty, and, in my clinical experience, they have always gone the extra mile to resolve any repair issues promptly.
+As with other top companies in the industry, including Phonak and ReSound, the warranty is international, and they have an extensive network of independent providers and company-owned HearingLife locations.

-Here is a picture of my friend's father-in-law with the Oticon OPN-S (which I'll explain in more detail below).
+Here is a picture of my friend's father-in-law with the Oticon Opn S, which I'll explain in more detail below.

 Here’s one last picture of the hearing aids resting on the bench of this septuagenarian’s boat he rented for the day to water ski.
 He (wisely) took out the hearing aids before skiing and snapped the photo for me.
 You might notice they’re color-coded to easily tell left vs. right ears.